gdrosos/bloat-study-artifact/README.md

 ### RQ4: Developer Perception (Section 3.4)

-In the last research question, we investigate developer's perception of dependency bloat.
+In the last research question, we investigate the developer's perception of dependency bloat.
 To reproduce Table 3, run:

 ```bash